jpchateau/Interactive-Image/docs/advanced-features/social-media-share.rst

    $("#my-interactive-image").interactiveImage(items, options);

-You can customize the social media share properties of your Interactive Image:
+You can also customize the social media share properties of your Interactive Image:

 .. code:: javascript